EN / DE

 An interesting property of printed ink

 In the process of calibration of an ink set for use with Quad Tone Rip (QTR) one has to print and measure a test strip containing 21 or 51 steps of gray with K values equally spaced between 0 and 100 (K is the black ink coverage).
-I noticed an interesting property (most likely very well known to professionals) which I have not found in any guide for or discussion about QTR: The luminance L (visual luminance, I dropped the asterisk for convenience) of an ink as a function of the amount of ink laid down on the paper is almost exactly decaying exponentially with K. I think for this to be true the ink droplet size should be constant.
+I noticed an interesting property (most likely very well known to professionals) which I have not found in any guide for or discussion about QTR: The lightness L (visual lightness, I dropped the asterisk for convenience) of an ink as a function of the amount of ink laid down on the paper is almost exactly decaying exponentially with K. I think for this to be true the ink droplet size should be constant.
 Therefore, I use the highest available print resolution in QTR.
 The same functional dependence has been found more than 150 years ago for the attenuation of the radiation intensity with depth as it penetrates into an absorbing medium.
 In physics this dependence is known as the Beer-Lambert law.

-In printing, we do not want to have an exponential decay of the luminance as a function of the ink amount.
+In printing, we do not want to have an exponential decay of the lightness as a function of the ink amount.
 We want to have a linear decay of L with K!
-However, knowing the exponentially decaying function allows to make a mathematical transformation of the luminance function such as to predict the ink amount that would be required such that the luminance of the printed target depends linearly on K. If there would be no error sources and if the dependence of the luminance as function of K could be exactly described by a mathematical formula, one could construct a quad file which would print exactly linear.
+However, knowing the exponentially decaying function allows to make a mathematical transformation of the lightness function such as to predict the ink amount that would be required such that the lightness of the printed target depends linearly on K. If there would be no error sources and if the dependence of the lightness as function of K could be exactly described by a mathematical formula, one could construct a quad file which would print exactly linear.
 Ideally, there would be no need for trial and error setting the densities and ink limits in the QTR curve creator tool and there would be no need for an additional linearization step.

 Creating quad files